 We consider the problem of uniformly sampling matrices in a large box\footnote{One can consider other shapes, such as balls; boxes are convenient for our applications and for making more concise statements.
 The same problem for $SL(n,\Z)$ is of course equivalent.}

 inside $GL(n,\Z)$.
-For large $T$ one has $\#\Gamma_T \sim c_n T^{n^2-n}$, for some positive constant $c_n$\footnote{See \cite[Corollary~2.3]{GN} and \cite[(1.14)]{DRSm} for more details on this surprisingly difficult result.}.
-We now consider a series of algorithms to sample matrices in $GL(n,\Z)$.
-The first, and most naive, does uniformly sample $\G_T$ but is prohibitively slow:
+For large $T$ one has $\#\Gamma_T \sim c_n T^{n^2-n}$, for some positive constant $c_n$.\footnote{See \cite[Corollary~2.3]{GN} and \cite[(1.14)]{DRSm} for more details on this surprisingly difficult result.} We now consider a series of algorithms to sample matrices in $GL(n,\Z)$.
+The most naive way to uniformly sample $\G_T$ is prohibitively slow:

 Though we do not analyze it here, the determinant of such a randomly chosen matrix $M$ is a very large integer, and highly improbable to be $\pm 1$ as required for membership in $GL(n,\Z)$.
 One minor improvement that can be made is to first check that the elements of each row (and of each column, as well) do not share a common factor, which is a necessary condition to have determinant $\pm 1$.
 Nevertheless, this fails to seriously improve the extreme unlikelihood of randomly producing an integral matrix of determinant $\pm 1$.